RejownAhmed/vue-custom-range-slider/README.md

 ## How to use it?

-Okay, so you have downloaded the component from the src folder.
-Now it's time to use it properly.
+It's so easy😁 Just download or copy the component from the ***src*** folder and put it in your project.
+Then simply import the component and use it as like any other vue js components.

-It's so easy😁 Just import the component and use it as like any other vue js components.
+## Getting the progress value and setting it as needed

-You can use **v-model** directive on the component to get the percent value and use it to set the volume or video/audio progress as per your need.
+You can use **v-model** directive on the component to get the slider position value and use it to set the volume or video/audio progress as per your need.
+You'll get more clear idea if you visit the example above.

 Thank you for downloading and using this.
 Hope it helps.
 Let me know if really helped you😊💖